 However, it doesn't offer any suggestions, let alone rules, as to how this might be achieved.
 It should not be a great challenge for any organization to declare compliance.

-The 'glass-half-full' here is that Knowledge Management has started to appear in ISO 9001.
+The 'glass-half-full' here is that Knowledge Management appears in ISO 9001.
 The 'glass-half-empty' is that it is so very high-level in its stated requirement.
 It's barely even a guideline.

 That leaves the way clear for the perpetuation of a tendency to pay lip-service to the business-critical nature of organizational knowledge.
 As one leading expert on search technology has put it: